 The following are some of the advantages of scalp microblading:

-- Tattoo pigments usually match the natural hair
+- Tattoo pigments usually match the natural hair color and may look as natural as one’s own hair.

 - Microblading provides almost immediate results and will only fade gradually.